US STOCKS-Dow, S&P 500 end at highs after data, stimulus in place

 By Caroline Valetkevitch

-NEW YORK, Aug 1 The Dow and S&P 500 hit record closing highs on Thursday, with the S&P 500 topping 1,700 after strong data on factory growth and as major central banks said they would keep monetary stimulus in place.
+NEW YORK, Aug 1 The Dow and S&P 500 ended at record highs on Thursday, with the S&P 500 rising above 1,700 after strong data on factory growth and as central banks said they would keep monetary stimulus in place.

-Stocks were broadly higher, with all 10 S&P 500 sectors in the black.
-Growth-sensitive financials, industrials and consumer discretionary shares registered the biggest gains.
-The Dow transportation average rose 3.2 percent, also at a new closing high.
+Stocks were broadly higher, with all 10 S&P 500 sectors in the black, though growth-sensitive financials, industrials and consumer discretionary shares registered the biggest gains.
+The Dow transportation average rose 3.2 percent, also closing at a new high.

 Data on weekly U.S. initial jobless claims and national manufacturing came in better than expected.
 The Institute for Supply Management index of national factory activity for July rose to its highest level since June 2011.

-Global central banks maintained accommodative stances on Thursday, with European Central Bank President Mario Draghi reiterating that the ECB's rates will remain at their present level or lower for an "extended period."
+Global central banks remained accommodative on Thursday, with European Central Bank President Mario Draghi reiterating the ECB's rates will remain at their present level or lower for an "extended period."

 On Wednesday, the Federal Reserve, in its latest policy statement, gave no hint that a reduction in the pace of its bond-buying program was imminent, as the economy continues to recover but is still in need of support.

-The drop in initial jobless claims, coupled with Wednesday's better-than-expected ADP report on private-sector hiring , bodes well for the July payrolls data on Friday.
+The drop in initial claims, coupled with Wednesday's better-than-expected ADP employment report, bodes well for July payrolls data on Friday.

 Yelp Inc surged 23.2 percent to $51.50 after the consumer reviews website posted a smaller-than-expected quarterly loss and forecast third-quarter revenue above analysts' expectations.

 Pioneer Natural Resources was the S&P 500's biggest percentage gainer after reporting second-quarter results.
-The company's shares closed up 12.5 percent to $174.15, after hitting an all-time high of $180.99 earlier.
+The company's shares jumped 12.5 percent to $174.15, after hitting an all-time high of $180.99 earlier in the session.

 On the downside, Exxon Mobil Corp dipped 1.1 percent to $92.73, the biggest drag on the Dow and the S&P 500, after reporting a sharp drop in quarterly profit on lower oil and gas output production and weaker earnings from its refining business.